suffolklibraries/sljekyll/_libraries/leiston-library.md

 breadcrumb: y
 branch-for-sale: books of stamps
 branch-other-facilities: "Art in the Library - exhibitions of local artists' work"
-branch-news: '<a href="/news/leiston-survey/">Tell Leiston Library how you use their services and what else you&apos;d like to see there &rarr;</a>'
 meta-description: "Books, CDs, DVDs, free computer access, wifi, printing, scanning, room hire, children's activities, Lego Club, art exhibitions"
 ---